1992 Hooters 500: Mark Martin (—113)

 Martin, the furthest back of the championship contenders, was looking to win his first Winston Cup and had come close to doing so only two years earlier, finishing second to Dale Earnhardt.

 After only recording one win in 1991, Martin doubled that total in 1992 with wins at Martinsville and Charlotte.
 His seventeen top tens, as mentioned previously, were tied with Kyle Petty for the most in the series, and eleven of those finishes were in the top five.
 However, he had been tripped up by a late race crash at Rockingham and lost a significant amount of ground to the points leaders.
-Martin's second place run behind Allison at Phoenix allowed him to gain a significant amount of those points back, as he went from 178 points back to 113.
+Martin's second-place run behind Allison at Phoenix allowed him to gain a significant number of those points back, as he went from 178 points back to 113.
 Still, he and the other two drivers in front of him would need both a win and for Allison, Kulwicki, and Elliott to have problems that would make them backmarkers.

 Of the six championship contenders, the only one that was a former Winston Cup champion was Elliott, who was the 1988 series champion.
 The closest former champion to Elliott in points was eighth place Darrell Waltrip, the owner-driver of the #17 Western Auto Chevrolet who was not mathematically able to win the title.